AdenKenny/SsvJen/readme.md

 # SsvJen

-This is a simple CLI that generates ssv files with a fixed structure, with random data.
+This is a simple tool that generates ssv files with a fixed structure, with random data.

+It's designed to quickly generate a large amount of random data for testing and benchmarking purposes.

+The structure and types of data can be customised.

-It is basically a wrapper around [Jen](https://github.com/whitfin/jen), and therefore uses Jen's template syntax which is based on [Tera](https://github.com/Keats/tera).
+It is a wrapper around [Jen](https://github.com/whitfin/jen), and uses Jen's template syntax which is based on [Tera](https://github.com/Keats/tera).
 You can see examples of the templating in the examples folder.

 To build SsvJen you need to have Rust and Cargo [installed](https://www.rust-lang.org/tools/install).